2003pelia/2003pelia/README.md

 # Hello, I'm Preston Elia

-I'm a passionate student developer with knowlege in Python, JavaScript, HTML, and CSS
+I'm a passionate student developer with knowlege in Java, Python, JavaScript, HTML, and CSS
 ```shell
 ~$ whoami